Healthy Tuna Salad

 Why I love this recipe

-• Fantastic flavor.
+• Best flavor.
 If you love a classic tuna salad, you won’t know the difference.

 • Nutrient powerhouse.
 This recipe weighs in at an impressive 28 grams of protein per serving.
 Plus, it’s packed with fiber, vitamins, and antioxidants.

 • Versatile.
-The serving options are endless!
 Serve it in a sandwich, wrap, or salad, or scoop up every bite with crackers or veggies for a wholesome meal that keeps you feeling full and energized.

 Ingredients needed

 • Canned tuna.
 I recommend using canned albacore tuna or solid white tuna packed in water.
-Avoid flavored tuna or tuna packed in oil, as that can affect the overall creaminess.
+Avoid flavored tuna or tuna packed in oil, which can affect the overall creaminess.

 • Greek yogurt.
 For creaminess and protein in the dressing without the excess fat and calories.
 Opt for plain, non-fat Greek yogurt to keep the dish light and wholesome.